amphib24/threat-hunting-windows-log-analysis/README.md

  ## Initial Access

-&nbsp;&nbsp;&nbsp; Initial access is the point of the attack where the attacker successfully gains their initial foothold into a system or network.
+&nbsp;&nbsp;&nbsp; This section contains investigations into initial access activity on Windows Hosts.
 There are various techniques an attacker can leverage to gain initial access.
-These reports report focuses on three specific techniques which are the abuse of exposed services, which in this case will be Windows Remote Desktop Protocol(RDP),  the utilization of phishing-based execution, and the malicious use of USBs.
+These investigations focus on three specific techniques: the abuse of exposed services, which in this case will be Windows Remote Desktop Protocol (RDP), the utilization of phishing-based execution, and the malicious use of USBs.
 ### Technical Write ups
 <a href = "https://github.com/amphib24/threat-hunting-windows-log-analysis/tree/main/initial-access-investigation/rdp-brute-force">RDP Brute Force</a>